faruk145/Unity-Projects/README.md

 These projects were developed with a team called "buSIMes", which is currently working on multiplayer hypercasual games and more advanced VR simulations.
-9 people in total made an superb effort.Credits:
+9 people in total made a superb effort.Credits:

 1-Ahmet Atar-Project General Manager